WESTERN NEW YORK BRANCH AMERICAN SOCIETY FOR MICROBIOLOGY CONSTITUTION AND BYLAWS

 SECTION 1.
 MEMBERSHIP

-1. Each member shall be entitled to receive all communications forwarded to the membership by the Secretary-Treasurer from the BRANCH Executive Committee and other standing committee.
+- Each BRANCH member shall be entitled to receive all communications forwarded to the membership by the Secretary-Treasurer from the BRANCH Executive Committee and other standing committee.

-3. Sustaining Members shall be entitled to receive all communications from the Secretary-Treasurer and shall be entitled to receive other communications and privileges as the BRANCH Executive Committee may specify.
-The representative of any Sustaining Member shall be entitled to a personal vote and entitled to hold office if a regular member in the BRANCH.
+- Representatives of Sustaining Members shall be entitled to receive all communications from the Secretary-Treasurer and shall be entitled to receive other communications and privileges as the BRANCH Executive Committee may specify.

 SECTION III.
 FINANCES

-1. Annual dues in the BRANCH shall be Regular Members, fifteen dollars ($15), Student Members, five dollars ($5), Emeritus Members, no charge and Sustaining Members, two hundred and fifty dollars ($250).
+- Annual dues in the BRANCH shall be Regular and Adjunct Members, twenty-five dollars ($25); Student Members, ten dollars ($10); Emeritus Members, no charge and Sustaining Members, four hundred dollars ($400) with ad hoc adjustments approved by majority vote of the EXCOM.
 Annual dues are payable to the Secretary-Treasurer.

-2. Annual dues for Sustaining Members shall include the privilege of exhibit space at a BRANCH meeting during the year.
+- Annual dues for Sustaining Members shall include the privilege of exhibit space and/or specified advertising at a BRANCH meeting or on the website during the year.

 SECTION IV.
 ACTIVITIES

-1. The Permanent Committees shall be: Executive, Program and Membership.
+- The EXCOM shall be empowered to approve the naming of Ad Hoc Committees for special activities.
 The President of the BRANCH shall appoint all Committee Chairmen not provided for in the Bylaws, after consultation with the Bylaws.
-The Executive Committee shall be empowered to approve the naming of Ad Hoc Committees for special activities.

 SECTION V. CONSTITUTION AND BYLAWS